 Hey y'all!
 My name is Mary and I first want to say welcome to my humble abode here on the interweb!
 Pull up a chair, grab a cold glass of sweet tea & let's get to know each other.
 These are a few of the most frequently asked questions I receive from readers.
 Thanks for stopping by to visit and I sure hope to get to know you!

 I am both humbled and flattered at the number of inquiries I have received over the years for a cookbook, and I am thrilled to say, "YES!
 You sure can!!"
 In May of 2015, I finally published the long asked for cookbook version of my website with Quail Ridge Press, of Mississippi.
-The name of my cookbook is "Deep South Dish: Homestyle Southern Recipes," and as of August 2015, we are already in our 3rd printing.
+The name of my cookbook is "Deep South Dish: Homestyle Southern Recipes," and we went into the 5th printing in less than a year.
+I am also excited to say QVC invited me three separate times in that year's time to showcase my book.
+It was a wonderful experience!

 Click here to purchase at Amazon